xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(dkulp) Fix crashes when renaming models that are part of a group or renaming a group.
+Fixes #337.
+    -- bug(dkulp) Fix crash on clicking Up/Down if no modals selected.
+Fixes #181
+    -- enh(dkulp) Make "Export Model" export the current state of the model, add option to re-render it -- bug(dkulp) Enable "Export Model" for groups
     -- enh(dkulp) OSX - Disable AppNap and Timer Colescing when Output To Lights is on -- eng(steve) Add keybindings "F" for Off and "a" for fan effects -- enh(steve) Update Readme for Windows builds